 To be fair, even after Gary’s passing, Young Living seems to be running a pretty tight ship these days as a world leader in essential oil production.

-And you can’t argue with nearly $2 billion a year in sales.
+And you can’t argue with over $2 billion a year in sales.

 ✗ Expensive products and poor customer service.